Skip to main content

 Blog Short #6: A quick solution to procrastination.

-Let me just start by telling you that I’m a huge procrastinator!
+Let me start by telling you that I’m a huge procrastinator!

-I’ve analyzed this problem to death, read everything I can get my hands on about it, tried this, tried that, beat myself up over it, and even after all that, it still persists!
+I’ve analyzed this problem to death, read everything I can get my hands on about it, tried this, tried that, beat myself up over it, and even after all that, it persists!

-So back to the problem.
+So, back to the problem.
 I’m happy to report that I’ve figured out something that works.
-Not every time mind you, but at least 90% of the time which is a VAST IMPROVEMENT!!!!
+Not every time, mind you, but at least 90% of the time, which is a VAST IMPROVEMENT!!!!

 In a nutshell, it’s a technique to bypass the mind.
-What I realized is that the thinking about what you have to do is what’s in the way.
+What I realized is that thinking about what you have to do is what’s in the way.

 Here’s what I mean.